atapas/html-tips-tricks/README.md

 > [https://html5-tips.netlify.app/](https://html5-tips.netlify.app/)

 To read more about this:

 > [10 useful HTML5 features You may not be using](https://blog.greenroots.info/10-useful-html5-features-you-may-not-be-using-ckdua7ql300l1m3s1ez7teshc)

 # Many Thanks to all the `Stargazers` who has supported this project with stars(⭐)

 [![Stargazers repo roster for @atapas/html-tips-tricks](https://reporoster.com/stars/atapas/html-tips-tricks)](https://github.com/atapas/html-tips-tricks/stargazers)

+# changes
+I have changed only favicons icons for all the html files that were not having before that....